 More transparency

 Battery health has been a particularly hot topic over the past year after it was revealed that iOS devices with damaged batteries had their processor speeds throttled down in an effort to extend the life of the devices as long as possible.
-(Here you can find out everything about the battery status of your iPhone) This issue prompted Apple to reveal more about overall iPhone battery life and implement additional details about capacity and performance in the Battery section of iOS Settings.
+(Here you can find out everything about the battery status of your iPhone) This issue prompted Apple to disclose more about overall iPhone battery life and implement additional details about capacity and performance in the “Battery” section of iOS Settings.
 Whether your iPhone iOS 13 supported you will find out here – more on the topic Fix iPhone Battery Life Problems can be found here.
 (Image: C00)